graue70/ad-blog/content/post/project-ner-ned.md

 This project uses Wikidata as the target knowledge base and aims to improve the speed and correctness of NER and NED.
 The recognition process is speed up by POS-Tag filtering and a pre-generated entity index.
 The correctness is improved by utilizing the attributes in Wikidata, the abstracts in Wikipedia and adopting context-aware weighting.
 Finally, we generate a benchmark based on CoNLL-2003 and aida-yago2-dataset.
 A configurable framework is designed to observe the effectiveness of each part of the algorithm.
 A web interface is also developed to demonstrate the NER+NED engine as well as the evaluation results.

 # Named Entity Recognition (NER) {#ner}
 The task of named entity recognition (NER) is to locate the named entities in a given text.
 It is sometimes similar to Part-of-speech (POS) tagging, which is the process of determining the grammatical category of each word in the sentence.
 Examples of POS-tagging are shown below, with `tag` indicating the POS-tag of each word.
-For the complete list of tags and the meanings, see the [Penn Treebank list]("https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html").
+For the complete list of tags and the meanings, see the [Penn Treebank list](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 - **Obama**`NNP` was`VBD` the`DT` president`NN` of`IN` **USA**`NNP`.
 - **Obama**`NNP` was`VBD` the`DT` president`NN` of`IN` **United**`NNP` **States**`NNP` **of**`IN` **America**`NNP`.

 In the first sentence, all of the named entities can be easily recognized by POS-tagging, as they all have the `NNP` tag.
 However, doing NER by POS-tagging only works when all of the words in a named entity are `NNP`.
 In the second sentence, "United States of America" cannot perfectly recognized by POS-tags as "of" is not an `NNP`.

 In order to recognize more named entities, especially those cannot be fully detected by POS-tagging, the ultimate way is to compare each word and its subsequences in the query sentence with the knowledge base.
-This process could be very time-consuming as it has an order   \\(O\\)(\\(\mathit{k^2}\\)) given a text of length \\(\mathit{k}\\).
+This process could be very time-consuming as it has an order \\(O(k^2)\\) given a text of length \\(k\\).
 Fortunately, improvements can be made in the following points.

 ### POS-Tag Filter {#postag}